 PAUL GIBSON (Director of Photography) went to NYU graduate film school.
-He has shot numerous documentary and dramatic features, including "AS SEEN ON TV"--a PBS "Live from Off Center" production featuring performance artist Bill Irwin; "SWEET INSPIRATION"--an AFI-funded film about the gospel singer Cissy

-Houston; Steve Ning's "FRECKLED RICE"--an AFI-funded feature and award-winner at the Mannheim Film Festival; "FALLEN ANGEL"--the story of Michael Milken for England's Channel Four; and "THE REFRIGERATOR"--a soon-to-be-released black comedy feature directed by Tony Jacobs.
+He has shot numerous documentary and dramatic features, including "AS SEEN ON TV"--a PBS "Live from Off Center" production featuring performance artist Bill Irwin; "SWEET INSPIRATION"--an AFI-funded film about the gospel singer Cissy Houston; "FALLEN ANGEL"--the story of Michael Milken for England's Channel Four; and "THE REFRIGERATOR"--a soon-to-bereleased 35mm black comedy feature, directed by Tony Jacobs, which premiered at the Munich Film Festival; "THE ART MERRY-GO-ROUND"--about the art scene in Soho; and "PUT BLOOD IN THE MUSIC"--a documentary on the underground music scene in New York City.